Who am I?

 Know yourself as a teacher

-There are many roles faculty members can inhabit in the classroom.
-Do you see yourself as primarily as a facilitator?
+Faculty members have varied teaching personas, and there are many different roles we may inhabit in the classroom: Do you see yourself as primarily as a facilitator?
 Authority?
 Role model?
 Mediator?
 Presenter?
 Provocateur?
 Devil’s advocate?
 Coach?
 Co-learner?
 Manager?

-What pedagogical strategies are you comfortable with (or not)?
-What ones would you like to become comfortable with?
+Knowing yourself as teacher also means reflecting on: Which pedagogical strategies are you comfortable with (or not)?
+Which ones would you like to (or do you need to) become comfortable with?

 As experts in our field, we tend to forget what it was to be a novice like our students.
 Students may struggle or take longer to grasp material than we expect.
 How can we learn where they do and figure out the best ways to help them get the to point we want?

 Know what you know (and what you don’t)

 It helps if we reflect upon what we know about various types of peoples and cultures.
-Some of us know more about people from certain parts of the world, different religious traditions, various types of disabilities, etc. We all are more familiar with what we already have been exposed to or studied.
+Some of us know more about people from certain parts of the world, different religious traditions, cultures, various types of disabilities, etc. We all are more familiar with what we already have been exposed to or studied.
 As with any other kind of knowledge, we can pinpoint where we need to learn more in order to grow as faculty.

 Recognize that even if we have strong egalitarian values, we may unknowingly behave in discriminatory ways or have unconscious biases influence our interactions.
 We can become familiar with the science on implicit bias as well as strategies to address unconscious biases.

 Do you want to grow in your intercultural competence?
-Elon’s Office of Inclusive Community Development offers opportunities to foster individual and collective reflection on the complexities of identities and skill building around reducing and intervening biased behaviors.
+Elon’s Office of Inclusive Excellence Education & Development offers opportunities to foster individual and collective reflection on the complexities of identities and skill building around reducing and intervening biased behaviors.
 These include dialogues, workshops, reading groups, and an intercultural consciousness certificate.
 The Center for Race, Ethnicity, and Diversity Education (CREDE) and the LGBTQIA Center, among other centers on campus, also offer resources, discussions, consultations, ally training, and workshops for faculty.
+Consult the Division of Inclusive Excellence calendar for related programming and development opportunities.